SlavaGolovatskyu/SlavaGolovatskyu/README.md

 ## About Me
-Hello, my name is Slavik, i'm 17 years old - Python Backend Developer from Ukraine, living in Ternopil.
+Hello, my name is Slavik, i'm 17 years old - Python Backend Developer from Ukraine, living in Ternopil region.

 ## What I worked with:
 * Flask